 Undeterred, Willis-Jones created a plan rooted in her prior experiences as a classroom, mentor and master teacher.
 In these roles, she was an integral part of a school team that used models supported by the National Institute for Excellence in Teaching (NIET) to provide teachers with leadership opportunities, job-embedded professional development and educator evaluation, observation and feedback.
+Willis-Jones currently serves as Senior Specialist, Louisiana, for the National Institute for Excellence in Teaching.

 Focused on renewing Jeanerette Elementary's commitment to these principles to change the school's culture, she enlisted faculty and staff to share in her vision of "Success and Nothing Less," adopting research-based, proven processes focused on improving instruction and student achievement.
 Willis-Jones asked parents to trust her and keep their children at Jeanerette Elementary, moving her own daughter to the school to reinforce her commitment.